Cosmoglobe/zodipy/docs/index.md

 What's going on here:

-- We initialize an the DIRBE interplanetary dust model through the `Zodipy` class.
+- We start by initializing the [`Zodipy`][zodipy.zodipy.Zodipy] class using the DIRBE interplanetary dust model.
-- We use the `get_emission_ang` methods to compute simulated emission from angular sky coordinates.
+- We use the [`get_emission_ang`][zodipy.zodipy.Zodipy.get_emission_ang] method to compute simulated emission from angular sky coordinates.
-- `25 * u.micron` specifies the frequency or wavelength of the simulation.
+- The first argument, `25 * u.micron`, specifies the frequency or wavelength of the simulated observation.
+Note that we use Astropy units for many of the input arguments.
-- `theta=[10, 10.1, 10.2] * u.deg` and `phi=[90, 89, 88] * u.deg` represent a sequence of three sky coordinates for which we want to simulate the emission.
-- The emission is simulated from the observer given by `obs="earth"` in line of sights towards the angles given by `theta` and `phi`.
+- `theta` and `phi` represent the pointing of the observation.
+In this scenario, we observe three sky coordinates.
-- `obs_time=Time("2022-01-01 12:00:00")` represents the time of observation which is used to compute the position of all required Solar System bodies and the observer.
+- `obs_time` represents the time of observation which is used internally to compute the position of all required Solar System bodies and the observer.
+- `obs` represents the observer, and must be an solar system observer supported by the [Astropy ephemeris](https://docs.astropy.org/en/stable/coordinates/solarsystem.html) used internally.

+For more information on using *ZodiPy*, see [the usage section](usage.md).

 ## Scientific Paper
 - [Cosmoglobe: Simulating Zodiacal Emission with ZodiPy](https://arxiv.org/abs/2205.12962)